 In order to keep our classrooms sanitary and to keep germs at bay we need your help.
 Kindly wash your hands with soap and water before visiting your child’s classroom.
 Your child will be required to wash his/her hands at the following time at minimum: at arrival, when coming in from outdoors, before meals, after toileting, before and after using our sensory table, and whenever soiled by materials or bodily fluids.
 The number one best tactic to eliminate contagious elements is to consistently and properly wash hands and it is important that all adults in our Center follow the same procedures.
 We appreciate your cooperation in keeping our environment healthy.

-Each Toddler is assigned a cot, which is labeled with their name.
+Each Toddler will have a cot to lay on.
 Rest time starts at 1.
 Per State of MN licensing, all children are required to lay down for a minimum of 30 minutes.
 If after the 30 minute time frame the child is still awake, he/she will be allowed to get up and play with quiet activities.

 Toys from Home: